 Why are the tier names so confrontational?

 Because freedom is political and personal finance writing usually pretends it is not.
-The Marxist class ladder gives us the most precise vocabulary in the English language for the structural positions FreedomFIRE measures.
+The Marxist class vocabulary is the most precise language we have for the structural positions FreedomFIRE measures.
 A polite synonym would soften the diagnosis without changing it.
-Wage slavery is what the bottom tier feels like to someone living it.
-The score uses honest language.

 Can I be an Aristocrat without inheriting wealth?

 Yes, but it is rare and slow.
-Most readers who reach Aristocrat have built a Rentier-level income and then deliberately exited the labour market entirely.
-The Aristocrat tier is functionally about untouchability - nothing in your life requires you to work tomorrow.
-Built wealth can absolutely produce that, it just takes most of a working lifetime.
+Most readers who reach Aristocrat have built a Rentier-level income and then deliberately exited the labour market.
+The tile is functionally about untouchability: nothing in your life requires you to work tomorrow.

 Where is the calculator?

 Right here.
-Ten questions, one number, one personalised plan.
+Ten questions, one compass position, one personalised plan.
 Your answers stay in your browser.
 The result is shareable as a URL.

 Enjoying the content?